filecoin-station/spark-dashboard/src/index.md

 <div class="divider"></div>

 <h4>Spark Miner RSR Table</h4>
-<body>The following table shows the Spark RSR values calculated in aggregate for each Filecoin Storage Provider over the past 30 days.</body>
+<body>The following table shows the Spark RSR values calculated in aggregate for each Filecoin Storage Provider over the past 30 days.
+Click on a miner_id to view data scoped to this miner.</body>

 ```js
 const search = view(Inputs.search(tidySparkMinerRates, {placeholder: "Search Storage Providers…"}));